nyomanb/lr_plugin_computer_vision_tagging/project_plan.md

 Please note there are not any dates listed here.
 The developers have day jobs and will **NOT** commit to deadlines.
 Don't ask.

-# Phase 2
-- [ ] Basic export plugin setup
-- [ ] Fundamental "tunables" setup for export plugin
-- [ ] Verify ability to save multiple export profiles
-- [ ] Photo size to upload (px x px) option
-- [ ] Photo creation for upload -- create resized version of image based on preference
-- [ ] Store photo created in temp folder
-- [ ] Cleanup stored photo (verify created photo is valid and works with Clarifai manual upload first)
-- [ ] Slider to adjust quality of JPEG sent to services (if NOT jpegmini)
-- [ ] Strip metadata from output photo before send (option in settings)

 # Phase 3
 - [ ] Submission of temp photo to AI service
 - [ ] Save response as sidecar file -- next to image like xmp (use service + date (iso) + time (HHMMSS) for file naming